STUDENT GLOBAL OPPORTUNITIES

 This 5-week program allows student to immerse themselves in the rich history, culture and beauty of the Caribbean islands and people.
 Students travel between US and British Islands to have both acute care and community/clinic experiences paired in an interprofessional collaborative manner 1-1 with nurses and HCP’s on the islands of St. Croix and Tortola.

-Join fellow UD students for a unique study abroad experience in Lisbon, Portugal.
+Join fellow UD students for a unique study abroad experience in Genoa, Italy.
 The organization Atlantis provides opportunities for students interested in medical school and other health professions to shadow physicians in hospital settings and to learn about the European healthcare system.
 Students will be assigned medical preceptors and will experience 75 hours of shadowing in a hospital setting.
 Students who participate in this study abroad experience will gain an international perspective on healthcare, discern whether a health career is right for them, and help fine-tune their career interest.

 Programs that include an research component include: